 You can access the live web form and the Google Sheet used in this tutorial from the following links.

-How to create the above web form to get data from Google Sheets
+How to create this web form to get data from Google Sheets

 Step 01 – Prepare your Google Sheet